Naujiano/simple-table/README.md

 - `nowrap`: `False` by deafult.
 If set to `True` each `<td>` of the table will have `white-space: nowrap` in its style.
 - `searchable`: `False` by deafult.
 If set to `True` a searchable field will appear below each header.
 The searched value will be treated as a regular expression.
 - `checkable`: `False` by deafult.
 If set to `True` a checkbox field will appear to the left of each record.
-- `deleteable`: `False` by deafult.
-If set to `True` a delete button will appear to the right of each record.
 - `cellMaxHeight`: Set the table `<td>` maximum height.
 Use a number followed by a unit indentifier, for example `12px`.
 - `hiddenKeys`: An Array of Strings.
 Use this if you want to not render some keys from the `rows` property.
 You will usually want to hide an ID field that you pass for editing purposes.
 - `editablekeys`: An Array of Strings.
 Use this if you want to allow the edition of some keys from the `rows` property.